Skip to content

 Consequences

-Keeping your HOA in compliance with state requirements for disclosures is important because failure can lead to your HOA losing its “Certificate of Good Standing,” creating management headaches, like:
+Keeping your HOA in compliance with state requirements for disclosure is important because failure can lead to your HOA losing its “Certificate of Good Standing,” creating management headaches, like:

 • Difficulty or impossibility to obtain capital or financing, and damage to your association’s credit score.